WilyWren2/ReactNativeAxaMobileSdk/README.md

 <summary>Use this API to provide a list of view names to be ignored.</summary>

 Parameters:
--  viewNames is a list (an Array) of names of the views to be ignored.
+-  viewNames is a list (an array) of the view names of the  to be ignored.

-Screenshots and transitions of the views that are in ignore list are not captured.
+The API does not capture screenshots and transitions of the views that are in the ignore list.
-If only a signle view name is to be ignored, ignoreView() may be called with the view name.
+If only a single view name to be ignored, you can call ignoreView() with the view name.

 ```
 var viewNames = ["view1", "view2", ..., "viewN"];